PlatformAwareProgramming/CloudClusters.jl/README.md

                                       worker.accelerator_memory => @atleast(512G))
 ```

-This contract specifies that the manager node must be a ___t3.xlarge___ virtual machine, while the worker nodes will have eight NVIDIA GPUs of Ada architecture and at least 512GB of memory.
+This contract specifies that the manager node must be a ___t3.xlarge___ VM instance, while the worker nodes will have eight NVIDIA GPUs of Ada architecture and at least 512GB of memory.

 The following code launches a simple _MPI.jl_ code in the _my_first_cluster_, using the ```@everywhere``` primitive of _Distributed.jl_.